bright/new-www/content/projects/cryptoatlas.md

   - customized software
   - blockchain
 title_team: team
-title_case_study: case studies
+title_case_study: more success stories
-title_contact: Let's talk about your product
+title_contact: let's talk about your product
 description_contact: Tell us more about your mobile project or idea for an app.
   Fill out the form below and we'll get back to you in 48 hours.
 order: 4
 slug: cryptocurrency-platfrom
 show_team: false
-show_case_study: false
+show_case_study: true
 show on homepage: false
 published: true
 ---